HackMort/jdk-workflow/src/content/docs/en/local-intro.md

 ---
-title: "Page 4"
+title: "Local Development"
-description: "Lorem ipsum dolor sit amet - 4"
+description: "Introduction to local development"
 ---

 This is a fully-featured page, written in Markdown!